 Decolonizing Feminism: Hosted by Chapman Feminists.
 Come join Chapman Feminists for a discussion of Decolonizing Feminism and a discussion about the ways in which colonial forces affect indigenous populations.
 AF 206C, 9pm

 Following the first year anniversary of the Iran Nuclear Deal, Chapman University organized a national conference on the topic.
 “Iran: Rising Power in the Middle East” held on October 13, 2016 at Chapman’s Orange County campus in Beckman Hall 404.
 The event brought together policy experts and academics from around the country.

 The nuclear deal, formerly called the Joint Comprehensive Plan of Action (JCPOA), was signed by the United States and Iran on July 14, 2015.
 Under the terms of the agreement, the US gave Iran limited sanctions relief in return for that country limiting its nuclear program.
 In the past twelve months, Iran has removed and placed under I.A.E.A. monitoring two thirds of its 19,000 centrifuges, ended all uranium enrichment, removed all nuclear material from its once-secret facility at Fordow, reduced its stockpile of enriched uranium from 12,000 kilograms to 300 kilograms, and filled with concrete the core of the Arak heavy water nuclear reactor.

 Problems remain with the agreement.
 In the United States, it has become a subject in the presidential debates.
 In Iran, people are increasingly unhappy with the economic effects of non-nuclear sanctions that remain in force.
 Has the agreement been a success?

-The following individuals have agreed to discuss the JCPOA at Chapman on October 13:
+The following individuals discussed the JCPOA at Chapman on October 13:

-This conference is free and open to the public.
+This conference was free and open to the public.
 Anyone seeking additional information should contact the conference sponsor, Chapman University’s Center for Global Education, at 714-997-6830.